igor47/blog/_posts/2010-09-07-getting-up-and-running-with-ruby-and-rvm.md

 {% endhighlight %}

 <div class="tip">
-You're going to install a lot of gems, and what takes the most time is usually generating the documentation.
-Personally, I never use the offline documentation, I'm always online where I can find the documentation.
-If you want to disable `ri` and `rdoc` generation, this should be in your `~/.gemrc`:
+What I hate about installing gems, is that `ri` and `rdoc` usually are extremely slow.
+I never use this offline documentation anyway, and it's faily easy to disable the generation of it and speed up your gem installs, just put this in `~/.gemrc`:

 {% highlight bash %}
 gem --no-ri --no-rdoc